What's happening

-The Moon completes a full circuit of the zodiac in roughly 28 days, spending about two and a half days in each sign.
+The Moon completes a full circuit of the zodiac in roughly 27 days, spending about two and a half days in each sign.
 Sagittarius is a mutable fire sign — the ninth sign of the tropical zodiac, spanning 240° to 270° of ecliptic longitude.
-It is ruled by Jupiter.
+It is ruled by Jupiter, and for these days each month the inner life runs on the greater benefic's credit.

 The Moon in Sagittarius is restless with a good conscience.
 The emotional field expands — the sense of possibility broadens, the horizon feels reachable, the ordinary constraint loosens for a moment.
 This is the moon that wants to travel, to learn, to argue the large question instead of tending the small one.

 The tradition notes this as one of the more philosophical of lunar placements.
 Feeling becomes something to interpret and contextualize rather than simply inhabit.
-The mood is often buoyant even when the circumstances do not obviously warrant it.
+The mood is often buoyant even when the circumstances do not obviously warrant it — Jupiter's signature, optimism running slightly ahead of evidence, which is both the placement's medicine and its liability.
+The electional manuals assigned it Jupiter's portfolio at monthly scale: favorable for setting out on journeys, beginning studies, legal filings, publishing, and the generous gesture; unsuited to fine print, which this weather reads impatiently or not at all.

 The shadow is the refusal of difficulty.
 Sagittarius prefers the view from altitude — which is genuine and valuable — but not every situation can be improved by stepping back from it.
 Some things require staying.